terefang/rpg-srds/SRD_Bare_Bones_Lite_d100.md

 The effect level result is added to the damage dice of the weapon.

 * Damage is done against the appropriate pool.
-* If you sufferd more points than your pool, you enter coma.
+* If you suffered more points than your pool, you enter coma.

 ### Critical Damage